camunda/camunda-docs/docs/self-managed/platform-deployment/helm-kubernetes/platforms/amazon-eks/eksctl.md

 This basic cluster setup is required to continue with the Helm set up as described in our [AWS Helm guide](./eks-helm.md).

-## Deploying AWS EKS cluster with eksctl
+## Deploying Amazon EKS cluster with eksctl

 The `eksctl` tool allows the creation of clusters via a single command, but this doesn't support all configuration options.
 Therefore, we're supplying a YAML file that can be used with the CLI to create the cluster preconfigured with various settings.